eclipse-archived/ceylon-lang.org/documentation/1.1/tour/types.md

 ## More about disjointness

-As we've seen, _disjointness_ is a useful property for two types to have, since it lets us uses them as cases of the same `switch` statement.
+As we've seen, _disjointness_ is a useful property for two types to have, since it lets us use them as cases of the same `switch` statement.
 Therefore, the compiler expends some effort to determine if two types are disjoint.
 For
 example: